-Like Drass, there is no vegetarian only restaurant in Kargil.
-This is the reason why I mentioned that you should get something packed at Sonamarg; so that you at least have the option of heating up what you bought at the hotel and have it for dinner.
+Like Drass, there is no vegetarian-only restaurant in Kargil.
+This is the reason why I mentioned that you should get something packed at Sonamarg.
+This way, you at least have the option of heating up what you bought at the hotel and have it for dinner.

 Vegetarian Restaurants in Khalsi

-Vegetarian Restaurants in Mulbek
+Vegetarian Restaurants in Mulbekh

-There is a small restaurant/dhaba at Mulbek, just opposite the grand Buddha statue, whose menu is limited to vegetarian only.
+There is a small restaurant/dhaba at Mulbek, just opposite the grand Buddha statue, whose menu is limited to vegetarian food only.

 Vegetarian Restaurants in Leh